Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Introduction

 \section{Introduction}

 Policing varies across political boundaries, such as state or city borders.
 Such differences are expected, but we know very little about whether smaller, sub-municipal boundaries like police districts, precincts, and service areas also influence police outcomes \citep{klinger1997negotiating}.
 This lack of research persists despite police officers reporting that their behavior and perception is influenced by precinct boundaries \citep{hassell2007variation}.
 Police have wide discretion when choosing to make an arrest, so arrest rates could be particularly susceptible to spatial variation \citep{herbert1996policing}.
 Understanding whether precincts police differently has important implications for equity and policy.
 Variation in policing between cities is tolerated because it results, in part, from the electoral choices of residents.
 Variation within cities, however, generates a more troubling kind of inequality.
 Residents do not vote for their police precinct commander and they expect treatment equal to that of people in other neighborhoods.
-Policing variation generated by precinct differences might also compound other forms of spatial inequity like residential segregation, racial bias, or high crime areas \citep{bell2020anti}.
+Policing variation generated by differences in police precinct policies or practices might also compound other forms of spatial inequity like residential segregation, racial bias, or high crime areas \citep{bell2020anti}.

 Another potential consequence of between-precinct variation in policing is diminished policy efficacy.
 Some recent police reform efforts have attempted to reduce the number of pedestrian stops and frisks, reduce use of deadly force, and improve police-community relations.
-Most such reforms are implemented at the city scale, but if significant variation exists between precincts, such a one-size-fits-all approach might fail.
+Most such reforms are implemented at the city scale, but if significant variation exists between police precincts, such a one-size-fits-all approach might fail.
 Even place-based interventions like hot-spots policing target high-crime areas and ignore precinct boundaries.
-Research has long understood the salience of micro places in shaping crime, but less is know about how local characteristics shape policing.
+Research has long understood the salience of micro places in shaping crime, but less is known about how local characteristics shape policing.
 It is likely that police behavior, like criminal behavior, varies greatly by place.
-In this study, we examine the 77 precincts of the New York City Police Department (NYPD) to estimate whether police precincts causally affect arrest rates.
+In this study, we examine the 77 precincts of the New York City Police Department (NYPD) to determine if arrest rates differ across precincts, thus providing insight into potential arresting practice differences among officers in different precincts.